The Beginning is a Great Place to Start

 Early Intervention programs employ professional, degreed therapists who are expert at helping a child reach their full potential.
 Early intervention services are important to improving a child’s development, both in how they directly impact the child and how they benefit the family by strengthening and empowering a nurturing environment.

 Parents and caregivers play an important role in the assessment process.
-Preparing the following information prior to an assessment is essential.
+Preparing the following information prior to an assessment is essential. • Be ready to share important information such as medical records or other evaluations.

 • Think about any questions or concerns related to the development of the child.